aidanwc/Covid-Tracking-Portal/README.md

 # Covid Case Tracking Portal
-A React portal that tracks the number of covid cases globally.
+A portal that uses Chart.js and the Mathdroid Covid-19 API to display global daily case counts of the novel coronavirus.
+The portal was built using React.